akielaries/openGPMP/README.md

 Starting with some implementations of basics of different mathematical topics like arithmetic, calculus, statistics, linear algebra, etc. in conjunction with more advanced algorithms seen in the blend of such topics, branches of Machine Learning, image processing and much more.
-MSome of the implementations seen in the package were first prototypes in Wolfram Mathetmatica, then translated to C++ code for the package.
+Some of the implementations seen in the package were first prototypes in Wolfram Mathetmatica, then translated to C++ code for the package.
 Look in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder for examples on using these tools in your own project.